soxueren/atsd/api/sql/examples/select-atsd_series.md

 ## Metric Condition

-Metrics can be selected in the `WHERE` clause using the `=` operator.
+Metrics can be selected in the `WHERE` clause using the `=` and `LIKE` operators.

 Both `AND` and `OR` boolean operators are supported when processing conditions in multiple-metric queries.

 ```sql
 SELECT entity, metric, datetime, value, tags